Notre Dame–USC football rivalry: 2000s – USC's Dominance

 This game reestablished USC on a national level after a decade-long absence from the elite ranks.
 The Trojans had not played in such a high-stakes game since the 1988 No. 1 vs. No. 2 loss to the Irish.
 The victory for the Trojans helped them clinch their first-ever BCS bowl berth and established Trojan quarterback Carson Palmer as a Heisman Trophy candidate, which he eventually won.
 The game culminated USC's most successful season since 1979.
-A capacity crowd and a national television audience saw USC quarterback Carson Palmer throw for 425 yards and four touchdowns—then Notre Dame opponent records.
+A capacity crowd and a national television audience saw USC quarterback Carson Palmer throw for 425 yards and four touchdowns, at the time Notre Dame opponent records.
 Palmer led the Trojan offense to 610 total yards, the most yards ever against the Irish.
-Notre Dame briefly took a 13–10 lead, but Palmer led the Trojans on a 75-yard drive in just over a minute culminating in a pass that sailed over the outstretched hands of two Irish defenders and into the waiting arms of Mike Williams for a 19-yard touchdown.
-The Trojans sprinted into the locker room with a 17–13 halftime lead and never looked back.
+Notre Dame briefly took a 13–10 lead, but Palmer led the Trojans on a 75-yard drive in just over a minute, culminating in a pass that sailed over the outstretched hands of two Irish defenders and into the waiting arms of Mike Williams for a 19-yard touchdown.
+The Trojans sprinted into the locker room with a 17–13 halftime lead.
 USC's 44 points were the most against the Irish by a USC team since Troy's 55–24 victory in 1974.